eloqdata/eloq-website/website/eloqkv/quick-start.md

 # Deploy a Single Node EloqKV Cluster Using Eloqctl

 `eloqctl` is a powerful tool designed for the operation and maintenance of EloqKV clusters.
-With Eloqctl, you can effortlessly manage daily database tasks, such as deploying, starting, stopping, decommissioning, and upgrading EloqKV clusters, as well as configuring cluster parameters.
+With Eloqctl, you can effortlessly manage daily database tasks, such as deploying, starting, stopping, upgrading, and decommissioning EloqKV clusters, as well as configuring cluster parameters.

 `eloqctl` supports the deployment of various cluster types, including EloqKV transactional clusters, EloqKV log clusters, persistent storage clusters like Cassandra, and associated monitoring systems.
-This document provides guidance on deploying EloqKV cluster on single node.
+This document provides guidance on deploying EloqKV cluster on a single node.

 ## 1. Prerequisites